Explore as a

 Award details:

-Discipline: Environmental
+Discipline: Environmental science

 Award offered: Every three years

 Charles Alexander Fleming KBE FRS FRSNZ (1916 – 1987) was a geologist, ornithologist, avian palaeontologist and environmentalist.
 From a young age, he was involved in collection expeditions throughout New Zealand.
 He formed part of the team of scientists investigating the country’s ocean floors, currents and life in deep ocean.
 He investigated New Zealand’s cicadas and diverse birdlife throughout his career.
-His love of nature and the environment led him to conservation, and he became involved in Save Manapouri Campaign, a spokesperson for Native Forest Action Council and the Royal Forest and Bird Protection Society of New Zealand.
+His love of nature and the environment led him to conservation, and he became involved in the Save Manapouri Campaign, a spokesperson for Native Forest Action Council and the Royal Forest and Bird Protection Society of New Zealand.

 Current status